-|Trim Size / Pages||9.3 x 6.4 in / 384|
+|Trim Size / Pages||9 x 6 in / 384|

 One of the most dramatic periods of British history, the Wars of the Roses didn't end at the Battle of Bosworth in 1485.
 Despite the death of Richard III and Henry VII's victory, it continued underground into the following century with plots, pretenders and subterfuge by the ousted white rose faction.
 In a brand new interpretation of this turning point in history, well known historian Desmond Seward reviews the story of the Tudors' seizure of the throne and shows that for many years they were far from secure.
 He challenges the way we look at the reigns of Henry VII and Henry VIII, explaining why there were so many Yorkist pretenders and conspiracies, and why the new dynasty had such difficulty establishing itself.
-King Richard's nephews, the Earl of Warwick and the little known de la Pole brothers, all had the support of dangerous enemies overseas, while England was split when the lowly Perkin Warbeck skilfully impersonated one of the princes in the tower in order to claim the right to the throne.
-Warwick's surviving sister Margaret also became the desperate focus of hopes that the White Rose would be reborn.
+King Richard's nephews, the Earl of Warwick and the little known de la Pole brothers, all had support of enemies overseas, while England was split when the lowly Perkin Warbeck skilfully impersonated one of the princes in the tower in order to claim the right to the throne.
+Warwick's surviving sister Margaret also became the focus of hopes that the White Rose would be reborn.
 The book also offers a new perspective on why Henry VIII, constantly threatened by treachery, real or imagined, and desperate to secure his power with a male heir, became a tyrant.

 Desmond Seward was born in Paris and educated at Cambridge.
 He is the author of many books, including The Hundred Years War; The Wars of the Roses; Eleanor of Aquitaine; Caravagio; and The Plantagenets.
 He lives in England.

 Buy it now in print: